AdobeDocs/target.pt-BR/help/c-activities/t-experience-target/t-xt-create/xt-add-experience.md

    ![Público-alvo de todos os visitantes](/help/c-activities/t-experience-target/t-xt-create/assets/all-visitors.png)

-   Any changes you make now apply to Experience A. In a step below, you&#39;ll click **[!UICONTROL Add Experience Targeting]** to create additional experiences.
+   Any changes you make now apply to Experience A. In a step below, you'll click **[!UICONTROL Add Experience Targeting]** to create additional experiences.

    À medida que passa o mouse sobre os elementos da página, eles são destacados.
 Qualquer elemento destacado pode ser alterado usando o VEC.
 For a list of actions that can be performed on an element to change the experience, see [Visual Experience Composer Options](/help/c-experiences/c-visual-experience-composer/viztarget-options.md).